jamesmehorter/device-theme-switcher/readme.txt

 `dynamic_sidebar('Tablet Theme Sidebar');`

 == Changelog ==

+= Version 2.4 - Released 05/7/2014 =
+* FIX - Upon releasing 2.4 a bug was noticed which only affected some systems.
+2.5 corrects this

 = Version 2.4 - Released 05/10/2014 =
 * IMPROVEMENT - Replaced the use of PHP Sessions with Cookies (This is gonna fix a lot of past issues!)